 4 Tips for Asking for LinkedIn Recommendations

-These great tips will help take some of the stings out of the big ask, and help you approach the recommendations in a whole new light
+These great tips will help take some of the sting out of the big ask, and help you approach recommendations in a whole new light.

 While LinkedIn will allow you to mass email a number of connections in an effort to get recommendations, it always works best if you send individual messages and emails so you can ask for specific things from individuals.
 This is also a more personal approach and allows you to show your respect and appreciation for each individual who you contact.